SIEM Integration

 The AWS S3 bucket that you want to log data to be sent to must be configured to give the dope.cloud write access.

-Within the SIEM integration page on the right hand panel dope.security have provided the policy that the AWS S3 Bucket needs to be configured with.
-You need to copy and paste this policy and use it to configure the organizations AWS S3 Bucket.
+Within the SIEM integration page on the right-hand panel, dope.security has provided the policy that the AWS S3 Bucket needs to be configured with.
+You need to copy and paste this policy and use it to configure the organization’s AWS S3 Bucket.

 When everything has been configured correctly a successful synchronization will be clearly indicated on the SIEM page.